A proposal for factorization using Kerr nonlinearities between three harmonic oscillators: conclusion

-{\it Conclusion.}\textemdash We have proposed a non-qubit-based approach to factor an integer using three coupled harmonic oscillators.
-This state of factors of an integer can be obtained by only three steps.
-This method can also work if the harmonic oscillators 1 and 2 are in mixed states.
-The efficiency for finding factors significantly increases if a higher-order nonlinearity and stronger nonlinear strength are used.
+In summary, we have proposed an alternative approach to factor integers using the Kerr nonlinearities of three coupled harmonic oscillators.
+This method can work if the harmonic oscillators 1 and 2 are in mixed states.
+The time evolution for finding factors significantly decreases if a higher-order nonlinearity and stronger nonlinear strength are used.
 The effect of dissipation on the performance of this factoring approach was also studied.
+We have discussed how to realize the specific Kerr nonlinear interactions between the three coupled harmonic oscillators.
+But the probability of finding the factors of a number $N$ becomes low when the number $N$ is large.
+The limitations of this approach have also been discussed.